gatsbyjs/gatsby/docs/contributing/docs-templates.md

 [Deploying and Hosting](/docs/deploying-and-hosting/)

-### What should a guide overview be about?
+### What should a reference guide overview be about?

 Each overview should give a short introduction of its section of the guides and list the relevant subtopics.

-### Length of a guide overview article
+### Length of a reference guide overview

 Ideally, a guide overview fits above the fold on a desktop computer screen.
 This means the outline is easily consumable, so the person can quickly determine if that section of the docs contains the information they need to complete a task.

-### When should I create a new guide overview article?
+### When should I create a new reference guide overview?

-Guide overview articles are essentially new parent categories that help organize all the guide articles.
-Here’s how to decide if you should create a new guide overview article:
+Guide overview articles are essentially new parent categories that help organize all the reference guides.
+Here’s how to decide if you should create a new reference guide overview:

 1. [Stub articles](/contributing/stub-list/) (docs that already exist on the site but don't have content in them yet)
 2. Article sections with the [help wanted and type:documentation](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+label%3A%22type%3A+documentation%22) labels on GitHub